ScoopInstaller/scoopinstaller.github.io/README.md

 ### Contribute to this project
 Pull requests are most welcome!
-Please target the `develop` branch and run `npm run build` (or at least `npm run lint`) to ensure your changes compile and match the code guidelines.
+Please target the `main` branch and run `npm run build` (or at least `npm run lint`) to ensure your changes compile and match the code guidelines.